Ghesker-afk/Rust/README.md

 # Rust
-A reposity for my projects made with the programming language Rust.
+A repository for my projects made with the programming language Rust.